Wine available for consumption

 This publication uses two data sources in this approach:

-• Wine Equalisation Tax data, collected by the Australian Taxation Office and published on their website (ATO 2024).
+• Wine Equalisation Tax data, collected by the Australian Taxation Office and published on the ATO website (ATO 2025).

 Note that the total amount of WET paid is used in this collection, rather than the net amount of WET collected after rebates have been provided to winemakers.
 WET also covers both domestic and internationally produced wine available for sale in Australia.

-It is assumed that all wine being sold (specifically the sale that involves payment of WET, usually a wholesale purchase) in a given in a financial year is made available in that financial year.
+It is assumed that all wine sold in a given financial year (specifically sales that involve payment of WET, typically wholesale transactions) is made available for sale to the public within that same financial year.
 All products that attract WET are grouped into the category of wine for the purposes of this collection, apart from cider.

 While some forms of cider do attract the Wine Equalisation Tax, these calculations account for that by subtracting a portion of the WET data based on the alcohol available for consumption from cider proportions generated from the National Health Survey.